RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 RS copies a backup file for each shard to the specified backup location.

 {{% note %}}
-Make sure that you have enough space available in your storage location.
+- Make sure that you have enough space available in your storage location.
 If there is not enough space in the backup location, the backup fails.
+- The backup configuration only applies to the node it is configured on.
 {{% /note %}}

 ## Scheduling Periodic Backups